Research within Youth Justice and Victim Support

 • research data collection tools such as surveys, interview schedules, or standardised instruments

-• blue card(s) (scanned copies) for all researchers having direct contact with young people.
+• blue card(s) (scanned copies) for all researchers having direct contact with youths.

-• The assessment and approval process (PDF, 38KB) takes approximately 8 weeks following the closure of the research round.
+• The assessment and approval process takes approximately 8 weeks following the closure of the research round.
+Applications are considered regarding other research proposals, existing research projects, and a number of criteria, including the alignment of the proposal with the department’s research priority.

 Applications should meet the following criteria to progress to the assessment stage:

-1. One or more planning meetings have been held with the Youth Justice Research and Evaluation team.
+1. One or more planning meetings have been held with the Youth Justice Research and Evaluation team (please email or call to arrange this after the research round opens).

 2. Project methodology and timeframes are feasible.